ericrasmussen/chromaticleaves/posts/nix-in-2-days.markdown

 #### Learning more

-There's a lot more to Nix.
+There's a lot more to Nix and the Nix/NixOS community.
 There's Nix the language (in order to write your own packages you should learn how to write Nix expressions), NixOS the Linux distribution (which lets you write NixOS modules, providing a config management-like layer), and a whole lot more.

 Here are some resources for getting started: